17ofSeptember/ArduForge/README.md

 A visual programming environment for Arduino.
 You build a node graph, it generates Arduino C++, compiles and uploads it with `arduino-cli`, and a live dashboard shows variables and pins on the running board.
 Everything runs locally.
 There is no account and no cloud service.
+VIDEO: https://youtu.be/eeF19fWYNsY?si=kSku-DnQP7awkpwx

 ## What it does